eclipse-vertx/vert.x/core_manual_groovy.md

 ### Types of messages

 Messages that you send on the event bus can be as simple as a string, a number or a boolean.
-You can also send vert.x buffers or JSON messages.
+You can also send Vert.x buffers or JSON messages.

 It's highly recommended you use JSON messages to communicate between verticles.
-JSON is easy to create and parse in all the languages that vert.x supports.
+JSON is easy to create and parse in all the languages that Vert.x supports.

 ## Event Bus API

 Let's jump into the API.

-To get a reference to the event bus use the `eventBus` property on the `vertx` instance that is injected into the verticle script (or that you created if running embedded).

 ### Registering and Unregistering Handlers

-To set a message handler on the address `test.address`, you specify the handler as a Closure to the `registerHandler` method.
+To set a message handler on the address `test.address`, you do something like the following:

     def eb = vertx.eventBus

     eb.registerHandler("test.address") { message -> println "I received a message ${message.body}" }

+It's as simple as that.
+The handler will then receive any messages sent to that address.

-The return value of `registerHandler` is a unique id for the handler that you can later use when unregistering, if you like.
+The return value of `registerHandler` is the Event Bus itself, i.e. we provide a *fluent* API so you can chain multiple calls together.

 When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
 If you want to be notified when that has completed you can optionally specify another handler to the `registerHandler` method as the third argument.
 This handler will then be called once the information has reached all nodes of the cluster.
 E.g. :